 - Be specific: The poem/essay should not simply state broad, general platitudes about difference, but should explore the subject through a personal narrative that incorporates rich details and acknowledges the complexities of this difficult subject.
 Use descriptive, sensory language to bring readers into the situation you are writing about, and try to avoid abstraction and over-simplification.

 - Be eloquent: Since Martin Luther King, Jr. was eloquent, we hold these entries to a similarly high standard.
 Avoid patterns of error.
 Vary your sentence structure, and craft your paragraphs carefully.

 - Be reflective: Consider the effect the events you are writing about have had on you and how you now view the issues your poem or essay has raised.

 - Be engaging: Explore Martin Luther King, Jr.'s words in relation to a contemporary event or story from your own life.
 For such a revered public figure, it is amazing how little we engage with what he says beyond his most recycled quotes.
 A good essay/poem will take the reader beyond "I have a dream."
 Or, if you do reference his more familiar words, put them in a unique context.

 - Be risky: Martin Luther King, Jr. risked his life to protest segregation and injustice.
 A good submission will take stylistic and emotional risks.
 It will make the reader face uncomfortable truths and perspectives about difference and discrimination in our culture.

 For further information, including links to past prize-winning entries, please go to the Martin Luther King, Jr. Day Writing Awards website.

-Selected entries will be published, and students will be invited to read their work at Carnegie Mellon University on Martin Luther King, Jr. Day, Monday, January 15, 2018.
+Selected entries will be published, and students will be invited to read their work at Carnegie Mellon University on Martin Luther King, Jr. Day, Monday, January 18, 2021.

-Cash prizes awarded:
+Cash prizes will be awarded:

-Poetry submissions: 2 poems maximum
+Poetry submissions: limit 2 poems per person